Quick answer

 Insurance Costs

 General liability insurance isn’t technically mandated by state law for all studios.
 But here’s the reality: most landlords require it.
 Many municipalities require it.
 And operating without it is reckless.
 A single claim from a client alleging an infection or allergic reaction can bankrupt a small shop.
+Before you shop for a policy, review the insurance coverage your Pennsylvania studio actually needs — what you think covers you often has gaps.
 Expect to pay $500 to $2,000 annually depending on your coverage limits, number of artists, and claims history.

 Hidden Costs